 - Be considerate of fellow archers; distracting behavior or horseplay is prohibited.

-- The use of broadhead arrows in any target butt is prohibited.
+- The use of broad head arrows in any club targets or property is prohibited.

 Archery Practice Range Rules

 - Target or Field points only.
 Broadheads are only welcome on member’s personal targets.

 - Shoot only at the target and only shoot from the designated shooting station or point.

 - No person shall go forward to retrieve arrows until shooting is complete and all bows are off the line.

 - When retrieving arrows or searching for lost arrows, have one of your party stand in the front of the target, or place bow in front of the target to show shooters following behind you that the target is NOT clear.